Translate This Page

 Tiki bars come in all varieties, from cramped dives to spacious beach front lounges and even some commercial joints.
 With Cuckoo Coconuts, you’re getting some local artwork displaying various views of a sunset, bar scene, and China Hat; and natural foliage to create a feeling of Hawaiian ambiance as opposed to a view of the bathroom doors.
 We have nightly live local music from 7-10 PM (noise ordinance rules); and food representative of the islands prepared on site though we have to avoid reusable plates and glasses (more ordinances).
 You’ll be greeted by huge tiki gods and a bit of “Abby” humor with various signs collected over the years from friends and customers.
 If Abby is there, it won’t be a “bit” of humor; it will be “quite a bit” of humor.

 We are an outside bar where umbrellas will keep you dry most of the time.
 We will close during a full onslaught of a hurricane.
-We may occasionally close before 2 AM if the tiki gods approve and our only remaining customer is asleep on the table (afterall, this is Hawaii).
+We may occasionally remain open a bit after midnight if the tiki gods approve and our only remaining customer orders another drink (afterall, this is Hawaii).

 Come visit us, order a drink, maybe some food, sit back and enjoy the ambiance of Hawaii and let us deal with all the other stuff but don’t tap your drink with your diamond ring expecting to hear the chime of crystal.